NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 print(data['number'])
 ```

-Run that code, and in the lower Shell window you should receive a number as output.

-What's happening?
+Try running the code (click the green run button, choose 'Run current script' from the Run menu, or hit `F5`), and you should receive a number in the lower `Shell` pane.

+Congratulations, you just retrieved and parsed some JSON data.

+What does the number represent?

 ### If it doesn't work

+If you can't run the code, click the text in the lower-right corner of the window and check it says something like `Local Python 3 – Thonny's Python`.

 If Thonny gives you a package error on `requests`, go to Tools -> Manage Packages.
 Search for `requests`, then install it.
 You may have to do this with other packages during the workshop.